-Dr. Rehberg currently serves on the NATA Foundation Board of Directors, as the District 2 Treasurer of the National Athletic Trainers’ Association, is a Trustee of the Brain Injury Alliance of New Jersey, and served as president of the Athletic Trainers’ Society of New Jersey from 2007-2009.
+Dr. Rehberg is a former member of the NATA Foundation Board of Directors, as the District 2 Treasurer of the National Athletic Trainers’ Association, is a Trustee of the Brain Injury Alliance of New Jersey, and served as president of the Athletic Trainers’ Society of New Jersey from 2007-2009.

 MICHAEL PRYBICIEN, MA, ATC, CSCS, CES

 Vice President, Operations

 Coordinator, ConcussionWise Instructor Program

 Joanne is a certified athletic trainer at Vernon Township High School in NJ.
 She received a Bachelor of Science degree in Health Education from The Pennsylvania State University in 1990 and Master of Arts degree in Educational Technology from New Jersey City University.
 Currently Joanne is an Adjunct Professor for the Athletic Training Education Program at William Paterson University where she also serves as a preceptor.
 She has served as both Secretary and Northern Representative for the Athletic Trainers Society of New Jersey.
 Joanne was the recipient of the Victor Recine Distinguished Service Award and was the ATSNJ representative for the NJ Special Education and Traumatic Brain Injury Taskforce.
 In 2014 Joanne was selected as the Governor’s Educational Professional of the Year for Vernon Township High School.